 - To thaw, remove quick bread from freezer and place on counter to thaw.

-- Delicious, toasted and slathered with butter, or try this strawberry rhubarb jam from my friend Lynn!
+- Delicious, toasted and slathered with butter, or try this strawberry freezer jam or this strawberry rhubarb jam from my friend Lynn!

 - Mini Loaf Pans | In making the regular recipe, it makes one large loaf and one mini loaf, but you may also split it up into 4 mini loaf pans, filling about ⅔ of the way full.